 A serving bowl full of barley risotto with sliced mushrooms and asparagus, with a fork digging into the bowl.

-Peal barley makes a naturally creamy risotto.
+Pearl barley makes a naturally creamy risotto.

 Cooked pearl barley has a pleasing al dente chew, along with a mildly sweet nutty flavor.
 With its naturally creamy texture it almost begs to be turned into a risotto.

-This risotto-style dish pairs pearl barley with quickly sauteed mushrooms and asparagus.
+This dish pairs pearl barley with quickly sauteed mushrooms and asparagus.
 The grains and vegetables are wrapped in a savory sauce finished with a small amount of goat cheese for a delicious creamy texture.

 Ingredients to make barley risotto arranged on a linen napkin, with mushrooms, asparagus spears, shallot, fresh parsley, lemon and cheese.